 Braes Interfaith Ministries

-St. Philip’s is now a member congregation of Braes Interfaith Ministries (BIM).
-BIM is a Judeo Christian ministry composed of twelve congregations representing Protestant, Jewish, and Catholic faiths.
-BIM was created to provide physical, spiritual, and emotional assistance to needy persons in selected areas of southwest Houston (including zip code 77096).
+St. Philip’s is one of the founding member congregations of Braes Interfaith Ministries (BIM).
+BIM is a Judeo Christian ministry composed of 13 congregations representing many faiths.
+BIM was created to provide physical, spiritual, and emotional assistance to needy persons in nine Zip Code areas of southwest Houston.

 Transportation for University Place Residents